| |

 of

-the Critique of Pure Reason.
+the Critique of Pure Reason as well as

 the Prâsangika-Mâdhyamika or "Rangtong" Mâdhyamikas, the rationalists & strict